AnthonyKalampogias/PurpleKeep/README.md

 ### by Antony Kalampogias

-​	Purple Keep is a work in progress open source bash script for setting up a Linux (Debian-Based) machine with some of the most known and valuable tools for red and blue teamers, hence the name purple :)
+​Purple Keep is a work in progress open source bash script for setting up a Linux (Debian-Based) machine with some of the most known and valuable tools for red and blue teamers, hence the name purple :)

 I try to keep the code as user friendly as possible and ease for development